 Meredith Nathan, Massage Advisor

-Cathy McCauley, Licensed Massage Therapist, Director, Massage Department, Chicago: Tuesday & Friday, every other Sunday
+Cathy McCauley, Licensed Massage Therapist, Director, Massage Department, Chicago: Tuesday, Thursday & Friday AM

 Meredith Nathan, Massage Advisor, is a graduate of Northwestern University as well as the Chicago School of Massage Therapy (now Cortiva Institute).
 Meredith is Nationally Certified, and has continued her education in fertility through certification in Prenatal Massage as well as Lymph Drainage I and II through the Upledger Institute.
 She lead the development of the FEM (Fertility Enhancing Massage) Protocol after working with hundreds of women seeking to improve their fertility since 2004.
 Meredith has been highlighted in Conceive Magazine, as well as Conceive on Air.
 The daughter of a biophysicist and biologist-turned-healer, she is passionate about blending the best of holistic modalities, grounded in modern medicine.
 As a 'fertility baby' herself, Meredith is dedicated to help other future moms bring new life into the world, and is committed to creating a standard of excellence within the world of fertility massage.

-Cathy McCauley graduated with honors from the Soma Institute in Chicago.
-She holds an Illinois license to practice massage therapy (LMT) and national certification (NCTMB); she is a professional member of the American Massage Therapy Association (AMTA).
+Cathy graduated with honors from the Soma Institute Clinical School of Massage Therapy in Chicago.
+She is certified in prenatal and postpartum massage.
+Cathy holds an Illinois license to practice massage therapy (LMT) and national certification (NCTMB); she is a professional member of the American Massage Therapy Association (AMTA).

 Carol Hayes is a nationally certified massage therapist and is a member of the Associated Bodywork & Massage Professionals (ABMP).
 She graduated from the Elgin Community College massage program and is certified in pregnancy and postpartum massage as well.
 Carol remains a student of her profession by pursuing additional skills and advanced techniques in the field of wellness and healing.
 She prides herself on her ability to care and listen to the needs of others and is excited to be performing fertility, pregnancy and postpartum massage at Pulling Down the Moon.